kiwiFaL/kiwifal.github.io/_pages/paulisms.md

 - **"A camel is a horse designed by committee"** - I guess it is horse-like but it's not really what you were after.
 Highlights how group design processes can lead to compromised outcomes that satisfy no one completely.

+- **"Complexity is just too many simple systems integrated together"** - One if statement is simple, 10 are probably simple but 1000 are not.
+At some point we have added too many simple things together and created a complex system.

+- **"Less is more"** - Removing requirements or things is a really good engineering process to simplify and harden systems.
+20-50% of your system, process or organisation is useless; the challenge is finding out which 20-50% it is.
+Iterative reduction is a great improvement mechanism.

 ## Context

 These sayings often come up in discussions about software development processes, certification activities, and team collaboration.
 They represent years of experience working with aviation software and certification standards.